The name Dermata Therapeutics Inc. (DRMA) should be kept on your radar - The Dwinnex

 Earnings Estimates

-There are 1 different market analysts currently analyzing its stock.
+As of right now, 1 analysts gave their recommendation on the stock of the company.
 On average, analysts expect EPS of -$0.22 for the current quarter, with a high estimate of -$0.22 and a low estimate of -$0.22, while EPS last year was -$0.86.
 The consensus estimate for the next quarter is -$0.23, with high estimates of -$0.23 and low estimates of -$0.23.

 Analysts are recommending an EPS of between -$1.02 and -$1.02 for the fiscal current year, implying an average EPS of -$1.02.
 EPS for the following year is -$1.4, with 1 analysts recommending between -$1.4 and -$1.4.